Smart Backyard Hacks for Non-Gardeners

 The start of the warmer weather gives us the chance to take advantage of the Perth sun by getting out into the garden.
 We’ve all been waiting for this to carry out the plans for our backyard that were hatched during the colder months.
 What to plant, where to dig, where to put the flower or vegetable beds.

+Gardening is more than just a great pastime and a way to get a little exercise, it helps you relax and unwind.
+Indeed, studies have shown that the link between gardening and improved mental and physical well-being is true, something keen gardeners have known for generations!
 You’ll have no trouble getting back into the swing of tending the garden after the winter break if you are an experienced gardener.
 But what if you’re not a natural green thumb?
 What if you’re completely new to the Great Outdoors Challenge that your backyard represents?

 Don’t worry, you’re not alone.
 We’ve listed some great hacks for the gardening challenged.